K\"ahler groups and subdirect products of surface groups: Introduction

 \subsection{Structure:}

-This work is structured as follows: In Section \ref{secMainThm} we prove Theorem \ref{thmFiltVerGen}.
-In Sections \ref{secExamples} and \ref{secExCombined} we construct large new classes of K\"ahler subgroups of direct products of surface groups, which we use to prove Thereoms \ref{thmIntroA} and \ref{corthmIntroA}.
-In Section \ref{secNotProd} we show that these examples are irreducible, i.e. are not virtually direct products, and derive there precise finiteness properties.
-In Section \ref{secResCoabKGs} we study homomorphisms from K\"ahler groups to direct products of surface groups and show Theorem \ref{thmNewCoab} and Corollary \ref{corNewCoabExs}.
+This work is structured as follows: In Section \ref{secMainThm} we prove Theorem \ref{thmFiltVerGen}, which implies Theorem \ref{thmFiltVer}.
+In Sections \ref{secExamples} and \ref{secExCombined} we construct large new classes of K\"ahler subgroups of direct products of surface groups, which we use to prove Thereom \ref{thmIntroA}.
+In Section \ref{secNotProd} we show that these examples are irreducible and derive their precise finiteness properties.
+In Section \ref{secResCoabKGs} we study homomorphisms from K\"ahler groups to direct products of surface groups and prove Theorem \ref{thmNewCoab} and Corollary \ref{corNewCoabExs}.
 In Section \ref{secSESCoab} we study the first Betti number of coabelian subgroups of direct products of groups and prove Corollary \ref{corExEvenB1Intro}.
 We apply the results of Section \ref{secFinPropBetti} to obtain additional constraints on homomorphisms from K\"ahler groups to direct products of surface groups.
 In Section \ref{secConsGens} we consider the universal homomorphism from a K\"ahler group to a direct product of Riemann orbisurfaces and we explain why our constraints apply to it.